Michael Imperato

 • WX, R (On the Application Of) v Northamptonshire County Council, QBD – Administrative Court [2018] EWHC 2178 (Admin) – Library Closures

-• R (Driver) v Rhondda Cynon Taf County Borough Council [2020] EWHC 2071 (Admin)- School & Sixth Form Closures/Reorganisation
+• R (Driver) v Rhondda Cynon Taf County Borough Council [2020] EWCA 1759 12 WLUK 348 Court of Appeal – School Reorganisation – Welsh Language in Statutory Interpretation.

 Contact Details